-SLPN114 Survey of Communication Disorders
+SPLN114N Survey of Communication Disorders 3 Credits

 This course introduces the student to the profession of Speech-Language Pathology while focusing on the role of the Speech-Language Pathology Assistant.
 Basic concepts and terminology central to the recognition and management of various communication disorders are presented.
 Disorders of language, articulation, voice, fluency, and hearing are discussed.
 Relevant assistive technology will be introduced.
-Prerequisite: Minimum grade of C in SLPN111 sis will be presented, including distinctive features and phonological processes as well as intonation patterns and dialect variations.
-In addition, students will learn the sound-symbol correlations of the International Phonetic Alphabet and apply this knowledge to the transcription of normal and disordered speech.
+Prerequisite: Minimum grade of 'C' in SPLN111N.